paulkn/esar/src/pages/donate/index.md

 Thank you so much for partnering with us!

-If you would like to give via [then please follow this link to donate directly on our payment platform](https://givebutter.com/esthers-arise).
+If you would like to give [then please follow this link to donate directly on our giving platform](https://givebutter.com/esthers-arise).